 Restaurants, not including drive-through facilities.

-Accessory buildings and uses, as regulated by Section 3.08
+Accessory buildings and uses, as regulated by Section 3.08.

-Small Solar Energy System
+Small Solar Energy System.

 SECTION 14.
-AMENDMENT TO ZONING ORDINANCE CHAPTER 12, SECTION 12.02: Zoning Ordinance Chapter 12, Section 12.02, entitled “Permitted Uses,” is amended to add “Small Solar Energy Systems” as a permitted use, and shall read as follows:
+AMENDMENT TO ZONING ORDINANCE CHAPTER 12, SECTION 12.02: Zoning Ordinance Chapter 12, Section 12.02, entitled “Permitted Uses,” is amended to add “Small Solar Energy System” as a permitted use, and shall read as follows:

 Land and/or buildings in the M1 District may be used for the following purposes: